F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 ------
 |StatsD|

+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

+  TCP support to the StatsD consumer is available in TS 1.12 and later.

 Required Information:
  - Host: The address of the StatsD instance.
  - Protocol: The protocol of the StatsD instance.
+Options: TCP (TS 1.12+) or UDP.
 The default is UDP.
  - Port: The port of the Statsd instance

 ..
 NOTE:: To see more information about installing StatsD, see |StatsDWiki|.